JuliaSmoothOptimizers/NLPModelsIpopt.jl/docs/src/tips.md

 ### SPRAL

-If you use Ipopt.jl with Julia ≥ v1.9, the linear solver [SPRAL](https://github.com/ralna/spral) is available.
+If you use NLPModelsIpopt.jl with Julia ≥ v1.9, the linear solver [SPRAL](https://github.com/ralna/spral) is available.
 You can use it by setting the `linear_solver` attribute:
 ```julia
 using NLPModelsIpopt